Tammy Barton

-Barton started MyBudget as a home-based business in Adelaide in 1999 at the age of 22 after working at a debt collection agency where she witnessed the damaging effects of financial stress on people.
-The business has since grown into a national company that employs more than 250 staff in 15 offices across Australia.
-During that time, the company has delivered its money management services to more than 65,000 clients.
+Tamara Jill Barton (born 27 January 1978) is an Australian entrepreneur and the founder of MyBudget.
+Barton started MyBudget as a home-based business in Adelaide in 1999 at the age of 22 after working at a debt collection agency.
 On 26 October 2012, Barton became an appointee to the BankSA Advisory Board.
 Chairman Rob Chapman said Barton brought "strong credentials and a passionate commitment to helping South Australia prosper and grow".
-To this day, Barton remains director of and spokesperson for MyBudget.
+Barton remains director of and spokesperson for MyBudget.